andresmax/andresmax/content/posts/why-product-roadmaps-set-you-up-for-failure.md

 Release, ask for feedabck, iterate.

-Feel free to add to your backlog, but ALWAYS keep Ricing.
+Feel free to add to your backlog, but ALWAYS keep RICing.

 Remember, your roadmap is not meant to be a perfect plan of everything you're doing.
 Your roadmap is a prototype for your product strategy.